fishcus/KAP-manual/en/security/cdh_kerberos_sentry.en.md

 ## Integrate with Kerberos and Sentry

 The CDH platform contains security components such as Sentry and Kerberos.
 This chapter describes how to deploy Kyligence in a CDH cluster enabled with Sentry and Kerberos.
+Some configurations are slightly different from those in [Prerequisite](../installation/prerequisite.en.md).
+This chapter shall prevail.

 ### Prerequisite